dnivanthaka/skiing-puzzle/README.md

 # skiing-puzzle
 I wrote this as an excercise.
 This was put up on the website http://geeks.redmart.com/2015/01/07/skiing-in-singapore-a-coding-diversion/.
 All scripts and programs run in the commandline.
+I wrote the Python version first and based on it i wrote the others.